From $55K Living Paycheck-to-Paycheck to $165K in Reserves: The 12-Week System

 First milestone: $5K saved. $160K to go.

 Dmitri’s psychology shifted.
-Watching the reserve balance grow daily changed his relationship with money.
-Cash wasn’t disappearing into expenses.
-Wealth was accumulating.
+Watching the reserve balance grow day by day changed how he related to money.
+Cash no longer felt like it was disappearing into expenses; it felt like wealth was building up.

 Week 3-6: Built First Month Reserve